 Simmer for 5 minutes after it comes to a boil.
 Soon It thickens slightly.

 Add coriander leaves.
+Simmer for a minute.
 Cover and turn off the stove.

 How to make rasam

-1. Dry roast 1.5 tsp cumin, ¼ tsp methi seeds, ¼ to ½ tsp pepper corn and one red chilli.
+1. Dry roast ¼ tsp methi seeds & one red chilli until methi turns slightly aromatic.
+Then add 1.5 tsp cumin and ¼ to ½ tsp pepper corn.
+Roast all of them until methi seeds turn slightly dark in color and aromatic.
 If making for baby skip red chili and use less pepper.
-Cool and powder this, you can also coarsely crush it in a hand pestle.
+Cool and powder these, you can also coarsely crush it in a hand pestle.
 Set aside.